Mass and tidal parameter extraction from gravitational waves of binary neutron stars mergers using deep learning: Introduction

-The article is organized as follows: (i) In section~\ref{sec:Classification}, we describe the GW signal-detection from BBH and BNS mergers.
-The section entails the data preparation and deep learning methods used in the analysis as well as results obtained from the trained DL model. (ii) In section~\ref{sec:Regression}, we detail the estimation of chirp mass and combined tidal deformability from BNS mergers.
-We present the GW simulation methods, the neural network architecture for the regression task and the results obtained from the various trained NNs. (iii) We end with discussions and conclusions in section~\ref{sec:discuss}.
+The article is organized as follows: (i) The data preparation methods for both classification and regression are presented in section~\ref{sec:data_prep}. (ii) In section~\ref{sec:Classification}, we describe the GW signal-detection from BBH and BNS mergers.
+The section entails the DL methods used in the analysis as well as results obtained from the trained DL model. (iii) In section~\ref{sec:Regression}, we detail the estimation of chirp mass and combined tidal deformability from BNS mergers.
+We present the neural network architecture for the regression task and the results obtained from the various trained NNs. (iv) We end with discussions and conclusions in section~\ref{sec:discuss}.